thaddeus002/hello-world/README.md

-# hello-world
+# My github website

-Hello the world,

-I'm Thaddeus.
-I like Linux and libre (free as in freedom) software.

-This account may contents C, C++, or Java code.
-And may be javascript, but no for the moment.
+This page will present the projects I have in github.

+You are free to copy or fork this site for your own usage.